-6. Try on your helmet before your race.
-This is especially is important for women who do their hair without thinking about how tough it’s going to be to put on a helmet over a ponytail.
+9. Try on your helmet before your race.
+This is especially is important for women who do their hair without thinking about how tight it’s going to be to put on a helmet over a thick braid.

-9. Remember the worst part of the run is the first half mile when your body still thinks it’s on a bike.
+2. Remember the worst part of the run is the first half-mile when your body still thinks it’s on a bike.
 It does get better, just keep moving.
 During hot runs, I carried a water bottle and doused myself with it.